Center for Southeast Asian Studies

 Celebrating 30 years of the Center for Burma Studies on campus, six exhibits of Burma art, from the traditional to the modern, are on display at NIU this semester, four at the NIU Art Museum and two at the Jack Arends School of Art.
 Another exhibit of Burmese ephemera, "Calligraphy, Serigraphy and Cartography in the Burmese Collections" is at Founders Memorial Library, fourth floor.

 Be a Southeast Asian Studies benefactor through the NIU Foundation

-Center associates update, p.
+Catching up with Center associates, p.
 4

 Don't miss a beat!